Passport, Visa, ETIAS, Mobile Roaming and Health Advice

 Check the date that your passport expires and where necessary allow plenty of time for a replacement to be issued before your trip.

 If you are travelling on a passport that has previously been renewed early it is possible that months were added.
-The date shown on your passport for renewal may not actually be accurate in this instance.
+The date shown on your passport for renewal may not actually be accurate after Brexit in this instance.
 The UK Government created a passport checker on the .Gov website but when this confirmed some (children’s) passports as valid incorrectly, the tool was removed.
 The passport must be less than 10 years (5 years for children) from the date when it was issued to be valid.

 For further information please visit the UK Government Passport Advice page.